Talk Back Trembling Lips: Cover versions

-Bowing at #91 on 9 November 1963, Johnny Tillotson took his version of the song to number seven on the Hot 100 on 4 January 1964.
+Bowing at number 91 on 9 November 1963, Johnny Tillotson took his version of the song to number seven on the Hot 100 on 4 January 1964.
 It was his last top-10 single.

-Still in the early '60s, a more pop orientated version appeared by Australian singer Debbie Stuart.
+Still in the early '60s, a more pop-oriented version appeared by Australian singer Debbie Stuart.

 Australian country singer Kevin Shegog recorded a cover of the song in 1963.

 George Jones recorded a cover of the song in 1966.

-Years later, country singer Becky Hobbs introduced the song to younger audiences with her 1990 cover version, although it failed to chart on the Billboard Hot Country Singles & Tracks chart.
+Years later, country singer Becky Hobbs introduced the song to younger audiences with her 1990 cover version, although it failed to chart on the Billboard Hot Country Singles and Tracks chart.
 Ernest Ashworth himself appears in the music video as a guest.